delsinm/factobot/README.md

 - **Block Kit modals** — rich form dialogs make user interaction more natural
 - **Custom icons** — configure separate icons for info, acknowledgment, and error states in `settings.yaml`
 - **Scriptorium** — browser-based configuration wizard (`scriptorium/scriptorium.html`) for generating YAML without editing files directly

-**NOTE:** Backend is in YAML for development purposes only.
-Future vesions will require a database backend. **This code is in active development and is not production-ready.**

 ---